Honour School of Modern Languages

 German: Modern German Literature (1770 to the present day): Texts, Contexts, and Issues.

-Italian: Modern Italian Literature (1750 to the present) and Cinema
+Italian: Modern Italian Literature and Cinema (1750 – Present Day)

 Spanish: The literature of Spain and of Spanish America: 1811 to the present.